Your Pharmacy Benefits

-- The amount of money that CCA pays to cover your prescriptions
+- The amount of money that CCA Health pays to cover your prescriptions

 - Instructions for how to request an exception and appeal our coverage decisions

-- A list of upcoming changes to the list of drugs that CCA covers
+- A list of upcoming changes to the list of drugs that CCA Health covers

 Search for Covered Drugs

-CCA covers a wide range of both brand-name and generic prescription drugs.
+CCA covers a wide range of both over-the-counter, brand-name and generic prescription drugs at no cost to you.
 Find out if a medication is covered under your plan and what to do when it’s not.

-For some drugs, you will need to get approval (“prior authorization”) from Commonwealth Care Alliance before we can agree to cover a drug for you.
+For some drugs, you will need to get approval (“prior authorization”) from CCA Health before we can agree to cover a drug for you.
 The requirement for getting approval in advance may also help to guide appropriate use of certain drugs.
 If you do not get this approval, your drug might not be covered by the plan.

 If your request for coverage for a prescription drug was denied, you have the right to ask for an appeal of our decision within 60 days of the Notice of Denial.